gcallah/work/proposal/prop.md

 As exhibited in the above quotes,
 Western civlization exhibits a near schizophrenic condition in its attitude towards laboring.
-Is work is a curse, or is work the very purpose of life!
+Is work is a curse, or is work the very purpose of life?
 Should we be proud of how hard we have worked... or should we be ashamed we have not had more leisure?
 This divide rears its head in popular culture, where we find countless articles about things like "work/life balance," as the